git-pull/tao-of-tmux/manuscript/04-server.md

 ## What? tmux is a server?

-Often when "server" is mentioned what comes to mind for many may be rackmounted hardware, to others it may be software running daemonized on a server and managed through a utility like upstart, supervisor and so on.
+Often, when "server" is mentioned, what comes to mind for many may be rackmounted hardware; to others, it may be software running daemonized on a server and managed through a utility, like upstart, supervisor, and so on.

 Unlike web or database software, tmux doesn't require specialized configuration settings or creating a service entry to start things.